ROCm/hipBLASLt/next-cmake/README.rst

 This section describes how to configure and build the |project_name| project.
 We assume the user has a ROCm installation, Python 3.8 or newer and CMake 3.25.0 or newer.

-The hipBLASLt project consists of three components:
+The |project_name| project consists of three components:

 1. host library
 2. device libraries